 Rachel was selected as a Super Lawyer Rising Star 2011-2014.

 Before Law School...

 Rachel knew before she went to college at Lewis and Clark that she wanted to be a lawyer as she viewed the law as a means to improving the lives of women.
 At Lewis and Clark she majored in History and took a number of political science and gender studies courses.
 As its name suggests, Lewis and Clark promoted and encouraged exploration.
-Her junior year Rachel lived and studied in Cuenca, Ecuador.
+During her junior year, Rachel lived and studied in Cuenca, Ecuador.
 Her beloved host mother did not speak a word of English and the experience was a crash course in the art of communication.
 The trip also launched Rachel's love of international travel.